tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/06-Stu_Data_Relationships/README.md

-## Data Modeling
+# Data Modeling

 In this activity, you will design a database model.

-### Instructions
+## Instructions

-You are the database consultant at a new university.
-Your job is to design a database model for the registrar.
-The database will keep track of information on students, courses offered by the university, and the courses each student has taken.
+You are a database consultant at a national real estate firm.
+Your job is to design a database model for the real estate agents and their designated regions.
+The database will keep track of information on agents, regions in which the firm operates, and the regions each real estate agent is assigned.

-* Begin by creating a new database named `university_db`.
+* Begin by creating a new database named `agent_db`.

-* Create a `students` table that keeps track of the following:
+* Create a `agent` table that keeps track of the following:

-  * Unique ID number of each student
+  * Unique ID number of each agent.

-  * Last and first names of each student
+  * First and last names of each agent.

-* Create a `courses` table that keeps track of the following:
+* Create a `region` table that keeps track of the following:

-  * Unique ID number of each course
+  * Unique ID number of each region.

-  * Name of each course
+  * Name of each region.

-* Create a `student_courses_junction` that keeps track of the following:
+* Create a `agent_region_junction` table that keeps track of the following:

-  * All courses that have been taken by each student
+  * All regions that have been assigned to each agent.

-  * Term in which a course was taken by a student (spring or fall)

 * Determine the data model that is appropriate here: one to one, one to many, or many to many.

-### Bonus
+## Bonus

 **Note:** Complete the bonus if time allows.